inforkgodara/python-calculator/README.md

 # Python Calculator

 It is a basic python calculator which can perform basic arithmetic operations like addition, subtraction, multiplication.
+Python 3.8 is used for the implementation.

 ## Approach